 Sugar and Spice Bake Shop – Fresh baked: Gingerbread Men; Chocolate Chunk Cookies and Sugar Cookies; Hot Chocolate; Apple Cider and Peppermint Bark; Sparkling Wines, Cocoa Candy Cane (Hot Chocolate with Peppermint Schnapps topped with Whipped Cream)

-American Holiday Table – New for 2016!
+American Holiday Table – Returning in 2017!
 Roasted Turkey with Stuffing, Mashed Potatoes, and Cranberry Sauce or Pork Tenderloin served with Green Bean Casserole, Roasted Sweet Potato Wedges, and a Champagne Demi-Glace.
 Chocolate Pecan Tart with Whipped Cream and Caramel Sauce.
 Orange Blossom Brewing Cranberry Kringle, Shipyard Eggnog White Porter Aged on Bourbon, Firenog (a combo of Eggnog and Fireball Whisky), Great American Wine Company Red Blend, and Chardonnay made by famed California winemaker Rosenblum, Hot Chocolate, Eggnog, and Cocoa Candy Cane (Hot Chocolate with Peppermint Schnapps).

 Panettone (a sweet bread loaf)